-Due to the variations of chicken salads, there is an endless number of side dishes that go well with chicken salad.
+Due to the variations of chicken salads, there is an endless number of sides that go well with chicken salad.

-The side dishes you choose will also depend on how your chicken salad is served.
+The sides you choose will also depend on how your chicken salad is served.

 What Is A Serving Size For Chicken Salad?

 Usually, a serving size of chicken salad can range from 4 to 8 ounces, ½ cup to 1 cup per person, at a minimum.